 “They’re perfect,” Molly said, prodding the sticks into the snowman’s sides.

 As the snowman took shape, there was a change in house – Everyone was happier.
-They chatted as they made the snowman, threw a snowball or two, chatted, joked, laughed, and, for the first time in months, worked together.
+They communicated as they made the snowman, threw a snowball or two, chatted, joked, laughed, and, for the first time in months, worked together.

 As the final piece, a cardboard cereal box hat, was added, the snow stopped falling and the snow on the living room floor disappeared.
 Only the snowman remained – A permanent reminder of a wonderful day spent together.